Demystifying the Press Release Format (+ Free Template)

 3. Release Date or Dateline

 The press release date indicates when you want the release to be published and the information in your news release to be written about.
-It tells journalists whether you want your press release news written about or published immediately or at a future time.
+It tells journalists whether you want your press release news written and published immediately or at a future time.

 Add your desired publication date and time under the logo on the left side of your press release in all caps and in bold.
 If your press release is ready to be distributed right away, include the words “FOR IMMEDIATE RELEASE” at the top left corner of your press release.